khulnasoft/integrations-core/docs/developer/tutorials/snmp/introduction.md

 OIDs can refer to various types of objects, such as strings, numbers, tables, etc.

-In particular, this means that only a fraction of OIDs refer to numerical quantities that can actually be sent as metrics to Datadog.
+In particular, this means that only a fraction of OIDs refer to numerical quantities that can actually be sent as metrics to Khulnasoft.
 However, non-numerical OIDs can also be useful, especially for tagging.

 ### The OID tree